igord/backbone-check/README.md

 backbone-check
 =========

-[http://backbonejs.org/] (Backbone.js) plugin that checks(validates) model properties.
+[Backbone.js] (http://backbonejs.org/) plugin that checks(validates) model properties.
 Definition syntax is clean and easy to read.
 Nested models are supported.

+Comparing to other Backbone validation plugins this one:
+- requires less typing
+- can validate values on change event
+- does only validation

 ## Example: